 Disney + relies entirely on family-friendly entertainment at the beginning: Classics such as The Lion King, Aladin, Mulan or Toy Story inspire children as much as their parents.
 In addition, there are productions that have emerged from the strong comic universe: The Avengers are therefore available on Disney +, as well as other superhero films and a whole range of Marvel series.
 This means that Disney + can collect a lot of plus points, because sooner or later Marvel productions will be shown exclusively via Disney's streaming service.

-Disney+ also relies on "Originals", exclusive in-house productions that cannot be seen anywhere else.
-For the already established streaming competitors, this exclusive content was a real door opener.
-Last but not least, Disney's advantage lies in the powerful licenses and trademarks that the Mickey Mouse company can fall back on.
-Disney+ already made a start with the Star Wars series "Mandalorian", for which there are already plans for the future.
+Disney+ also relies on “Originals”, exclusive in-house productions that cannot be seen anywhere else.
+This exclusive content was a real door opener for the already established streaming competitors.
+Disney's advantage lies not least in the powerful licenses and brands that the Mickey Mouse company can rely on.
+Disney+ has already made a start with the Star Warsseries “Mandalorian”, for which there are already future plans.

 The largest streaming providers: scope and price